Rhinoplasty

 Bone and cartilage are sculpted or repositioned for aesthetic and functional correction

-External splint applied to maintain shape during healing
+External splint ± internal splints will be applied to maintain shape during healing

 Swelling and bruising around nose and eyes peak at 48 hours, resolving over 1–2 weeks